 Milk shake/smoothies – DO NOT blend with berries containing seeds (do not use a straw)

 Chew gum, candy, cookies, chips, nuts, anything hard or crunchy, anything that has seeds or hard pieces, meat that shreds and can lodge under the gum and between teeth, raw vegetables/salad.

 Healing occurs at an individual’s own rate and is affected by outside influence such as mechanical or bacterial trauma.
-For example, when you cut yourself and a scab forms, it will fall off as the tissue matures and becomes stronger and more resistant.
-How long does this process take for you, your father, your brother, your best friend and your son?
+For example, when you cut yourself and scab forms, it will fall off as the tissue matures and becomes stronger and more resistant.
+How long does this process take for you, your father, your brother, your best friend, and your son?